LKASTI/Project4-VeniVici/README.md

 The following **additional** features are implemented:

 * [ ] List anything else that you added to improve the site's functionality!
+* [x] Added a loading GIF when the API call is searching

 ## Video Walkthrough